oceanprotocol/barge/README.md

 will use the default Docker image tags for Aquarius, Keeper Contracts and Pleuston, but `v0.2.1` for Brizo.

+Note: If you use the `--latest` option, then the `latest` Docker images will be used _regardless of whether you set any environment variables beforehand._

 Other `start_ocean.sh` options:

 Option                      | Description